Secondary storage

 qvm-remove <sourceVMname>

-If that was a template, or other qube referenced elsewhere (NetVM or such), you will need to adjust those references manually after moving.
+If that was a template, or other qube referenced elsewhere (netVM or such), you will need to adjust those references manually after moving.
 For example:

 qvm-prefs <appvmname_based_on_old_template> template <new_template_name>

-Example HDD setup
+Example setup of second drive.

-sudo cryptsetup luksFormat --hash=sha512 --key-size=512 --cipher=aes-xts-plain64 --verify-passphrase /dev/sdb
+sudo cryptsetup luksFormat --sector-size=512 /dev/sdb

 sudo blkid /dev/sdb